urbit/docs/tutorials/arvo/cli-tutorial.md

 ## Introduction

-In this walkthrough we will go in-depth on how to build command line interface (CLI) applications in Urbit using the `shoe` library
+In this walkthrough we will go in-depth on how to build command line interface (CLI) applications in Urbit using the `shoe` library.

 There are three CLI apps that currently ship with urbit - `%dojo`, `%chat-cli`, and `%shoe`.
 You should be familiar with the former two, the latter is an example